Landlord Guides · Last updated 3 June 2026

 Service Charges

-The single biggest expense for apartment landlords.
-Gibraltar apartment buildings have service charges that cover maintenance, cleaning, insurance, lifts, communal areas, and building management.
+The single biggest expense for Gibraltar apartment landlords.
+Service charges cover maintenance, cleaning, communal insurance, lifts, and building management.
 These range from £2,000 to £5,000 per year depending on the development.
+Modern marina developments with pools, concierges, and underground parking sit at the higher end.
+Older buildings with fewer facilities cost less.
+Either way, this overhead cannot be negotiated away.

 Insurance